 Call again: Think objectively, not suppress wrongdoing as to know how to forgive and forget.

 Impatiens: Try to put yourself in another person’s shoes, and consider whether there was motivation to play without hate.
-You do not need to reduce your wrongdoing or invalidate your own feelings, but try to think of ways in which the action may not be personal.
+You do not need to reduce your wrongdoing or invalidate your feelings but try to think of ways in which the action may not be personal.

 Adverse Gifts: Think of forgiveness as a gift.
 Most people feel better about themselves when others give, and forgiveness works that way.
 It can also be helpful to reflect on the time someone else has given you the gift of forgiveness and to think about how it felt.